SHIMURA0/FastAPI-wx-backend/README.md

-# First FastAPI backend project
+# FastAPI Backend for WeChat MiniProgram

 this project starts at 2024-08-26